Never Cease To Pray

 For instance, teaching and learning the Word of God are absolutely beneficial but there have to be some qualifications.
 Both teaching and learning require a good amount of study.
 The one teaching or ministering must have a clear understanding of the subject matter in order to effectively share with others.
 The learner must have an interest in learning what is being taught.
 Focus and diligence are necessary.

-In somewhat of a contrary, prayer can actually produce better results when we acknowledge that we don’t know all the answers, When we don’t have all the facts and when we don’t know the best outcome for everyone involved.
+In somewhat of a contrast, prayer can actually produce better results when we acknowledge that we don’t know all the answers, When we don’t have all the facts and when we don’t know the best outcome for everyone involved.
 When we don’t know we are more inclined to totally rely on the Spirit of God to direct our prayers.

 In preaching and teaching, it is advantageous to be very familiar with the topic.
 In this manner, a person led by the Lord, will preach and teach what they have studied and been inspired by the Spirit of God to share.
 They depend on the Holy Spirit to give illumination and understanding to the hearers.
 The one sharing must have some foundation relative to the topic.